plandes/deeplearn/doc/model.md

   and learning rate

+## Class Name Parlance

+Network models usually implement layers of a deep learning network.
+To follow the convention set by [PyTorch], the Python classes that implement the layers are referred to as *modules* and don't carry the term *layer* in the class name.

+Given that the modules that implement layers in this framework typically require a lot of configuration, a separate *settings* class is given to each corresponding module implementation.
+For example, a [DeepLinearNetworkSettings] configures a [DeepLinear] layer.

 ## Network Settings

 The network settings declares which network modules to use in the model.
 The network settings is a class that contains the configuration that tells the module how to build itself, and what that module is.
 In the [Iris example], we first need to create the class:
 ```python
 @dataclass
 class IrisNetworkSettings(DeepLinearNetworkSettings):